ZenithO-o/e621-scraper/README.md

 # e621-scraper
-Personal scraper for e621 API
+Personal scraper for e621 API and for my image tagging project.

+Probably will make a standalone full API wrapper in the future.
+Maybe??